-We have visited Chiang Mai on a few occasions, and even returned to this charming city to live for a few months.
-We are constantly amazed by just how much there is to do in Chiang Mai -- from the typical tourist activities to local hotspots to off the beaten path experiences that few know about.
+We have visited Chiang Mai on a few occasions, and even returned to this charming city to live for 5 months while working online.
+We are constantly amazed by just how much there is to do in Chiang Mai — from the typical tourist activities to local hotspots to off the beaten path experiences that few know about.

-We put together a list of our favorite unique experiences in Chiang Mai, as well as a couple things to avoid.
+We put together a list of our favorite unique things to do in Chiang Mai, as well as a couple things to avoid.
 We hope this helps you plan your visit (or fuels your wanderlust!).

 1. Cliff Jumping at Chiang Mai Grand Canyon